-The image set A was converted to the four types of different image set B1, B2, B3, B4 using the Cycle GAN.
-Figure 5 shows examples of the result of the conversion from the flower photos to the Sound of Ikebana like images.
+The four types of different image set B1, B2, B3, B4 and the image set A including were mutually converted using the Cycle GAN.
+Figure 5 shows examples of the result of the mutual conversion between the Sound of Ikebana and the photograph of the flower.